 This one is high up my personal favorites list: Reykjavik, Iceland.
 Just the fact that I spelled that right on the first try, i should tell you how much I like this place.
 Snow, Northern lights, the Blue Lagoon, more stunning nature… There are so many reasons why Reykjavik is one of the best places to travel alone.
 But if you’re a solo traveler, one of the main reasons might be this city’s safety.
 Iceland is known to have some of the least substance abuse amongst teens for example, and Reykjavik is a popular destination for family vacation as well.
 If you are a member of the LGBT community you’ll be happy to know that Reykjavik is very accepting on that part as well, so no need to hide your pride!

 3. Amsterdam, the Netherlands

 Ah, Amsterdam.
 The place of red lights, weeds, bikes and canals.
 Despite its rather edgy reputation, Amsterdam is a very safe city and absolutely one of the best places to travel alone.
+Plus you can find a cheap hostel to meet other people if you want!
 The many museums are definitely worth your time, and if you have a student card from some past life you can probably get a nice discount on entree fees.
 A little boat trip through the canals is also not to be missed, as is having a nice dinner by the water side – be it by yourself or with a new (Dutch) friend.
 And, obviously, you cannot leave The Netherlands without having risked your life on a bicycle at least once, so rent a bike and get ready for some bicycle lane traffic like you’ve never seen before.

 4. Taipei, Taiwan